Southwest Rivers Headwaters 2022 Request for Proposals

 GEOGRAPHIC FOCUS/PROGRAM FUNDING PRIORITIES

-This Request for Proposals (RFP) is part of NFWF’s Southwest Rivers Program, and will provide funding to projects that produce measureable outcomes for species of conservation concern in the riparian corridors of the headwaters of the Rio Grande and Gila River.
+This Request for Proposals (RFP) is part of NFWF’s Southwest Rivers Program, and will provide funding to projects that produce measurable outcomes for species of conservation concern in the riparian corridors of the headwaters of the Rio Grande and Gila River.
 The Rio Grande focal area includes the main stem and headwater tributaries of the Rio Grande in Colorado and northern New Mexico, as well as the headwaters of the Rio Chama, Jemez River, and Rio Puerco.
 This year the Headwaters RFP will also include a new pilot focal area of increasing interest in the Gila River Watershed.
 The pilot Gila Watershed focal area includes the main stem of the Gila River and headwater tributaries in New Mexico and Arizona upstream of San Carlos Lake, as well as the White and Black Rivers (headwater streams of the Salt River which drain the Mogollon Rim).
 Priority projects will address the leading factors in aquatic and riparian species decline such as habitat alteration, environmental change and invasive species.
 Maintaining healthy headwater streams can help store water upstream and provide security for water users, fish and wildlife downstream.
-Projects benefiting one or more of the following species are priorities for funding.
+Projects benefiting one or more of the following species and their habitats are priorities for funding.

 - Priority species in the pilot Gila Watershed focal area include Apache trout, desert sucker, Chiricahua leopard frog, common black hawk, Gila chub, Gila topminnow, Gila trout, Lewis’s woodpecker, loach minnow, narrow-headed garter snake, northern Mexican garter snake, New Mexico meadow jumping mouse, North American beaver, Sonora sucker, Southwestern willow flycatcher and spikedace.